B3. Physics & Animation

 Physics in Unity

 Unity’s built-in 3D physics system enables objects to interact realistically using physical principles such as gravity, collisions, force, motion, and constraints.
 These mechanics are fundamental to developing engineering simulations, digital twins, and real-time system visualizations, especially when modeling equipment behavior or human-machine interactions.
-Physics systems bring immersion, realism, and interactivity to XR:
+Physics systems bring immersion, realism, and interactivity to XR.

-Core Physics Features
+Core Physics Features in Unity:

 -